-The Company will provide to each Network Operator and to each Generator and each Interconnector Owner and each Restoration Contractor (as provided for in OC2.3.1(f)) a copy of the information given to The Company under paragraph (c) above (other than the information given by that Network Operator).
-In relation to a Network Operator, the data must only be used by that User in planning and operating that Network Operator’s User System and must not be used for any other purpose or passed on to, or used by, any other business of that User or to, or by, any person within any other such business or elsewhere.
+provide each User with a copy of the information given to The Company under paragraph (c) above (other than the information given by that Network Operator).
+In relation to a Network Operator, the data must only be used by that User in planning and operating that Network Operator’s User System and must not be used for any other purpose or passed on to, or used by, any other business of that User or to, or by, any person within any other such business or elsewhere;

-(f) By the end of week 36
+By the end of week 36

-Where a Generator, Interconnector Owner, Restoration Contractor (as provided for in OC2.3.1(f)) or Network Operator is unhappy with the proposed aspects notified to it under (e) above, equivalent provisions to those set out in OC2.4.1.2.1 (d) will apply.
+Where a User has concerns with the proposed aspects notified to it under (e) above, equivalent provisions to those set out in OC2.3.1.2.6 (c) and (d) shall apply;

-(g) Between the end of week 34 and 49
+Between the end of week 34 and the end of week 49

-The Company will draw up a final National Electricity Transmission System outage plan covering Year 1.
+The Company shall draw up a final NETS outage plan covering Year 1;

+Figure 6: Overview of Obligations in Operational Planning Phase by the end of Week 49.

-(h) By the end of week 49
+By the end of week 49

-(i) The Company will complete the final National Electricity Transmission System outage plan for Year 1.
-The plan for Year 1 becomes the final plan for Year 0 when by expiry of time Year 1 becomes Year 0.
+The Company shall complete the final NETS outage plan for Year 1.
+The plan for Year 1 becomes the final plan for Year 0 when by the passage of time Year 1 becomes Year 0;

-(ii) The Company will notify each Generator, each Interconnector Owner, each Restoration Contractor (as provided for in OC2.3.1(f)) and each Network Operator in writing of those aspects of the plan which may operationally affect such Generator (other than those aspects which may operationally affect Embedded Small Power Stations or Embedded Medium Power Stations unless they are owned and/or operated by a Restoration Contractor (as provided for in OC2.3.1(f))s), Interconnector Owner or Network Operator including in particular proposed start dates and end dates of relevant National Electricity Transmission System outages.
-The Company will also indicate where a need may exist to issue other operational instructions or notifications (including but not limited to the requirement for the arming of an Operational Intertripping scheme) or Emergency Instructions to Users in accordance with BC2 to allow the security of the National Electricity Transmission System to be maintained within the Licence Standards.
-The Company will also inform each relevant Non-Embedded Customer of the aspects of the plan which may affect it.
+The Company shall notify each User of those aspects of the plan:

+which may operationally affect such Generator, Interconnector Owner, Restoration Contractor (as provided for in OC2.2.1(f)) and Network Operator including proposed start dates and end dates of relevant NETS outages;

+where a need may exist to issue other operational instructions or notifications (including but not limited to the requirement for the arming of an Operational Intertripping scheme) or Emergency Instructions to Users in accordance with BC2 to retain the necessary security of the NETS;

-(iii) In addition, in relation to the final National Electricity Transmission System outage plan for Year 1, The Company will provide to each Generator and each Interconnector Owner and each Restoration Contractor (as provided for in OC2.3.1(f)) a copy of the final National Electricity Transmission System outage plan for that year.
-OC2.4.1.3.4 contains provisions whereby updates of the final National Electricity Transmission System outage plan are provided.
-The plan and the updates will be provided in writing.
-It should be noted that the final National Electricity Transmission System outage plan for Year 1 and the updates will not give a complete understanding of how the National Electricity Transmission System will operate in real time, where the National Electricity Transmission System operation may be affected by other factors which may not be known at the time of the plan and the updates.
-Therefore, Users should place no reliance on the plan or the updates showing a set of conditions which will actually arise in real time.
+In addition, The Company shall provide to each Generator and each Interconnector Owner a copy of the final NETS outage plan for that year.
+OC2.3.2.1.5 contains provisions whereby updates of the final NETS outage plan are provided.
+Note that the final NETS outage plan for Year 1 and any updates will not give a complete understanding of how the NETS will operate in real time, as the NETS operation may be affected by other factors which may not be known at the time of the plan and the updates.
+Therefore, Users should be advised that unforeseen System conditions in real time may have an impact on the plan;

-(i) Information Release Or Exchange
+Information Release or Exchange